Barsonax/TestExamplesDotnet/README.md

 ![build](https://github.com/Barsonax/TestExamplesDotnet/actions/workflows/dotnet.yml/badge.svg)

 ## What is this?
-Whenever I start or join a new project one of the firsts things I want are good tests.
+Whenever I start or join a new project one of the first things I want are good tests.
 These tests should be easy to setup, fast to run and give good confidence that the application is actually working.
 This is important to have a productive developer feedback loop.
 The example tests in this repo have been setup with that in mind.

 Currently the example tests in this repo are aimed at ASP .NET core with entityframework for persistence.